 Pompeii might be Southern Italy’s most famous Roman town, but it’s not its only one.
-Herculaneum – just south of Naples – was destroyed in the same eruption as Pompeii.
-But instead of being buried by the ash cloud, it was covered by a pyroclastic flow (a super-heated avalanche of gas and rock).
-Like Pompeii it was hidden away and forgotten, but here a whole new modern town called Ercolano grew up on top.
+Herculaneum – located just south of Naples – was also destroyed in the same eruption which covered Pompeii.
+But instead of the town being buried by the ash cloud, it was covered by a pyroclastic flow (a super-heated avalanche of gas and rock).

 Read more: The ghost city of Herculaneum